 Integrate with local businesses to develop partnerships that will benefit both parties.
-Co-hosting events, sending promotional offers to leads and existing customers, and building partnerships with local businesses can help boost your brand awareness.
+Co-hosting events, sending promotional offers to leads and existing customers, and building partnerships can help boost your brand awareness.
 This leads to the next question; which industries and sectors are most relevant to the real estate niche?

-- Landscape businesses – landscaping is typically the first impression that prospective buyers have of a property.
+- Landscape businesses – landscaping is typically the first impression that prospective buyers have a property.
 Offer your sellers the opportunity to have their properties landscaped by professional companies to set them apart from their competitors.

-- Restaurants and bakeries – securing a partnership with local bakeries and restaurants is a good idea especially if you are planning open house events or remarketing campaigns to approach existing and interested leads.
+- Restaurants and bakeries – securing a partnership with local bakeries and restaurants is a good idea.
+Especially if you are planning open house events or remarketing campaigns to approach existing and interested leads.

 Host housewarming events

 Did they welcome the new neighbors?
 Now is an ideal opportunity to inquire as to whether they’ve thought about selling.
-Neighborhood sales typically produces new interest in properties, and a housewarming gathering can transform cold leads to hot ready to buy leads.
+Neighborhood sales typically produce new interest in properties, and a housewarming gathering can transform cold leads to hot ready to buy leads.

 To make this even more appealing to your new property owner, offer to provide free food and drinks, or decorate the property.